shapeshed/shapeshed.com/content/posts/developing-subdomain-rails-sites-locally.md

-{
-  "title": "Developing subdomain Rails sites locally", "date": "2010-07-29T00:00:00+01:00",
++++
+date = "2010-07-29T00:00:00+01:00"
-  "description": "Developing local Rails sites with subdomains can be a pain but thanks to a couple of public URLs it can be much simpler.", "tags": [
+description = "Developing local Rails sites with subdomains can be a pain but thanks to a couple of public URLs it can be much simpler." tags = ["Rails"] title = "Developing subdomain Rails sites locally"

-    "Rails"
-  ]
-}
++++

 ## The problem